offGustavo/TabTerm.nvim/README.md

-  -- Or use require('TabTerm').setup() somewhere in your config -- For customization, see below lazy = true, keys = function()
+  -- Or use require('TabTerm').setup() somewhere in your config -- For customization, see below lazy = true,
+  -- Ensure the commands are available with lazy loading cmd = {"TabTermNew","TabTermToggle"}, keys = function()
     local keys = {
       -- [[ Example Keymaps ]] --